lukasbaumweb/xrm-odata-query-builder/README.md

 Dynamics 365, a suite of business applications, utilizes OData as its underlying protocol, and this library streamlines the process of constructing queries for Dynamics 365 services.

+## Important Notice

+This project is currently work in progress and should not be used in production.
+You can use this library for pre building your queries

 ## Features

 **### WORK IN PROGRESS ###**